Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Thin fibers

 \section{Thin fibers}

-The computational cost of discretizing explicitly numerous three-dimensional fibers might render Problem~\ref{problem:weak3d3d_h} too computationally demanding: a possible simplification is suggested by the fiber shape, which can be approximated with a one-dimensional structure.
-Constructing this simplified model is a non-trivial task because the restriction (or trace) of a three-dimensional function to a one-dimensional domain is not well defined in Sobolev spaces.
+The computational cost of discretizing numerous three-dimensional fibers might render Problem~\ref{problem:weak3d3d_h} too computationally demanding: a possible simplification is to approximate the fibers with one-dimensional structures.
+This construction is a non-trivial because the restriction (or trace) of a three-dimensional function to a one-dimensional domain is not well defined in the $H^1$ Sobolev space, which is the natural space where the elasticity problem is well posed.

-Instead of resorting to weighted Sobolev spaces and graded meshes, as done in \cite{d2008coupling, d2012finite}, the solution we propose is to introduce additional modellistic hypotheses, that allow one to use averaging techniques instead of traces to render the problem well posed.
+Instead of resorting to weighted Sobolev spaces and graded meshes, as done in \cite{d2008coupling, d2012finite}, we define the coupling between the one-dimensional fibers and the three-dimensional elastic matrix through an averaging technique that renders the problem well posed.

-To simplify the exposition, we shall consider a single fiber; the same results hold with a finite collection of fibers.
+To simplify the exposition, we consider a single fiber with constant radius $a$; the same results hold for a finite collection of fibers.
+Given a one-dimensional curve $\Gamma$ immersed in $\mathbb{R}^3$, we call \emph{fiber} its tubular extension of radius $a>0$: such that $\partial \Omega_f$ is non-intersecting.